Up to 8

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 See our detailed information about Altitude Sickness under FAQS.

-Yes, we are a local sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
+Yes, we are a local sustainable & responsible tourism operator becuase of that we incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and it´s people.